 Built in Nov.
 1964 for FGE by the Pennsylvania Railroad's car shops in Holidaysburg, PA, the X-58 was the largest class of boxcars built by the PRR.
 It saw service through Penn Central, Conrail, and CSX The car was renumbered during its time on Conrail to 363983, and under CSX to NYC 363983.

 Come in an take a break from the outside weather and enjoy one room full of unique and interesting items on display that have been donated to us over the years.
-After viewing them, head on over to the next room and enjoy operating layouts in HO, O, and N scale.
+After viewing them, head on over to the next room and enjoy operating model layouts in all scales, from Z to G!

 Built as an Eagle Scout Project, this passenger shed is representative of what you would find track-side on the RF&P 50+ years ago, mostly used for 'Flag Stops'.
 You'll catch our Little Yellow Train departing Deep Run Station roughly every hour (weather permitting).